larayeung/standardblog/abcusdaccountability/main.md

   &mdash; "The Good, Bad, and Completely Ridiculous in American Life", Bill O' Reilly

-School is supposed to prepare students for real life, and in real life, people who have power over you will lie about what you did.
+School is supposed to prepare students for real life, and in real life, many people who have power over you will lie about what you did.
 In real life, it's a lot easier if you can prove what you did or didn't do.
-In real life, illiberalism and reactionarism is rampant among people with power, and some will weaponize that against people under them.
+Illiberalism and reactionarism is rampant among people with power, and some will weaponize that against people under them.

 To reiterate, this section (and document as a whole) is not advocating for violating human rights, the U.S. Constitution, or any state or federal laws that respect the U.S. constitution.